drojaazu/jstrings/README.md

 # jstrings

-A tool for finding JIS-based Japanese text in binary data.
+A tool for finding JIS encoded Japanese text in binary data.

 ## Usage

 	jstrings [options] [input_file]

 Input can be a filename or data from stdin.
 Output is sent to stdout.

 ### Options

 	-e encoding
 	--encoding encoding